sinch/docs/docs/conversation/conversation-receive-a-message.md

 ---

-## Start a Conversation
+## Start a Conversation and test the webhook

-Now that your webhook is setup with the Conversation App and ngrok along with your node app are running and listening to port 3000- it's time to test the webhook.
+Now that your webhook is setup with the Conversation App, and ngrok along with your node app is running and listening to port 3000, it's time to test the webhook.
+For this tutorial, we will be using Facebook Messenger channel as our example.

+To start a conversation and test the webhook, take these steps.

-For this demo, we will be using Facebook Messenger channel as our example.
-Open up Facebook Messenger and send a message to your test account.
-If you do not have an account, please look into [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger) before proceeding.
+  1. Open up Facebook Messenger and send a message to your test account.
+If you do not have an account, please visit [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger) before proceeding.

 ![SendingMessage](images/channel-support/messenger/fb_message_firstmsg.png)

-if you did everything correctly, you will receive a `status 200 OK` on ngrok and the text message on your console log.
+If you did everything correctly, you will receive a `status 200 OK` on ngrok and the text message on your console log.

 ![Logged](images/channel-support/messenger/fb_message_log.jpg)